-The Financial Reporting Officer provides the accounting data necessary to verify the objectives and, where required by the business plan, verifies the performance management process for the payment of the Variable Remuneration, as per paragraph 7.2.2.1 (MBO for Employees).
+The Financial Reporting Officer provides the accounting data necessary to verify the objectives and, where required by the business plan, verifies the performance management process for the payment of the Variable Remuneration, as per paragraph 10.2.3.1 (MBO for Employees).

-Human Resources & Organizational Development Function
+Human Resources and Organisational Development Function

-The Human Resources & Organizational Development Function:
+The Human Resources and Organisational Development Function:

-- applies the provisions contained in the Policy by translating them operationally, within the limits provided by the role and the powers granted; - ii. ensures the correct application of the criteria and parameters of the Remuneration and incentive scheme within the Group; - iii. performs benchmark analyses against a panel of domestic and foreign banks comparable to the Bank in terms of business and size, which may vary depending on the subject under consideration.
-This analysis is performed in order to determine: - a) proposals for revising the Policy; - a review of the remuneration and incentive system in terms of the instruments, methods, operating mechanisms and parameters adopted by the Bank; - iv. coordinates the process of identifying and defining Risk Takers; - v. provides support to the Remuneration Committee and, where appropriate, to the Risk and Control Committee; - vi. monitors regulatory developments in employment law and the rules governing the remuneration system;

-vii. initiates the verification process on the conditions of Malus and Claw Back, making use of the Internal Audit Function for the appropriate verifications.
+- i. applies the provisions contained in the Policy by translating them operationally, within the limits provided by the role and the powers granted; - ii. ensures the correct application of the criteria and parameters of the Remuneration and incentive scheme within the Group; - iii. performs benchmark analyses against a panel of domestic and foreign banks comparable to the Bank in terms of business and size, which may vary depending on the subject under consideration.
+This analysis is performed in order to determine: - a) proposals for revising the Policy; - b) a review of the remuneration and incentive system in terms of the instruments, methods, operating mechanisms and parameters adopted by the Bank; - iv. coordinates the process of identifying and defining Risk Takers; - v. provides support to the Remuneration Committee and, where appropriate, to the Control and Risk Committee; - vi. monitors regulatory developments in employment law and the rules governing the remuneration system; - vii. initiates the verification process on the conditions of Malus and Claw Back, making use of the Internal Audit Function for the appropriate verifications.